FIRE ASSAY FLUX

 Fire Assay SL supplies all the necessary flux components for the fire assay process, and also pre-mixes them according to your own recipe.
 Externalising the production of your fire assay flux not only saves time, but also avoids handling hazardous chemicals in your laboratory.

-flux converts infusible compounds at a certain temperature into others which melt at this temperature.
+A flux converts infusible compounds at a certain temperature into others which melt at this temperature.

 In general terms, in order to fuse an acid substance, it is necessary to employ a basic flux such as litharge or sodium carbonate.